 Roger Morelló Ros (b.
 Catalonia 1993) is a committed, expressive and very imaginative cellist, with great ability to connect with others that makes him a channel of communication that unites creator, creation and audience.
-He signs off musical performances that give off passion, authenticity and spontaneity that address both the public and programmers across Europe, in concert halls such as Philarmonie Berlin, Palau de la Música Catalana, Pau Casals Auditorium, or La Pedrera/Casa Milà (Gaudí’s building in Barcelona), where he was an Artist in Residence during the 2018-19 season.
+He signs off musical performances that give off passion, authenticity and spontaneity that address both the public and programmers across Europe and around the world, in concert halls such as Philarmonie Berlin, Palau de la Música Catalana, Pau Casals Auditorium, or La Pedrera/Casa Milà (Gaudí’s building in Barcelona), where he was an Artist in Residence during the 2018-19 season.

 He has been invited to festivals such as Verbier Festival, Düsseldorf Festival, Orpheo Music Festival, Rheinhessen Musikfestival, Euregio Musikfestival, Musethica International Chamber Music Festival Berlin, Aurora Winter Classic Festival, Echo Festival, MozArte Festival, Bochum Fokus Festival, Impressions Classic Festival, and has played with well known professors from the Universities of Berlin, Cologne, Weimar, Vienna, Barcelona, San Sebastian, Madrid and with members of the Michelangelo String Quartet and Artemis Quartet.

-As a soloist, he has performed many times well-known Concertos by Vivaldi, C.P.E.
-Bach, Haydn (No. 1, No. 2, Sinfonia Concertante), Bruch, Saint-Saëns, Elgar and Tchaikovsky, among others, with orchestras like the Babylon Orchestra Berlin, Studio-Orchester Duisburg, Musikalische Akademie Burscheid, Sinfonie Orchester Tempelhof, Händel Orchestra, Sabadell Chamber Orchestra, Mainzer Medizinerorchester, Corelli Orchestra, Zehlendorfer Kammerorchester, Youth Orchestra of Cerdanyola.
+As a soloist, he has performed many times Concertos by Vivaldi, C.P.E.
+Bach, Haydn (No.1, No.2, Sinfonia Concertante), Bruch, Saint-Saëns (No. 1, No. 2), Tchaikovsky, Elgar and Dvorak, among others, with orchestras like the Babylon Orchestra Berlin, Studio-Orchester Duisburg, Musikalische Akademie Burscheid, Sinfonie Orchester Tempelhof, Händel Orchestra, Sabadell Chamber Orchestra, Mainzer Medizinerorchester, Corelli Orchestra, Zehlendorfer Kammerorchester, Youth Orchestra of Cerdanyola.

 Furthermore, he has obtained numerous prizes in national and international competitions such as Gustav Mahler Prize (1st prize), Brigitte-Kempen Wettbewerb (1st prize), Manhattan International Music Competition (silver medal), Chamber Music Competition of the Cologne Music University (1st prize), The North International Music Competition (1st prize), and International Music Competition Berlin 2017 (2nd prize), among many others.